QUBIP/qryptotoken/docs/build-firefox-from-source.md

 >
 > For testing purposes, it is always a good practice to create a **temporary profile** and reset it whenever needed.
 This helps to avoid any issues that might arise from leftover data or settings in the profile.
 In this guide, we will create a custom profile in the `/tmp/` folder, but feel free to save the profile wherever you prefer.
 >
-> Remember, resetting the profile is particularly useful when encountering issues with the `qryoptic` module.
+> Remember, resetting the profile is particularly useful when encountering issues with the `qryptotoken` module.
 It allows you to start fresh and ensures that any actions or operations performed on the module or Firefox itself that may affect the module's behavior are discarded.

 To launch the custom-built Firefox browser with a fresh profile, use the following commands: